taresh18/delayed-streams-modeling/README.md

 Note that parts of this code is based on [AudioCraft](https://github.com/facebookresearch/audiocraft), released under the MIT license.

-The weights for the models are released under the CC-BY 4.0 license.
+The weights for the speech-to-text models are released under the CC-BY 4.0 license.